“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 For all ELA teachers who think, “I don’t understand grammar but now I have to teach it”… I hope this post was helpful.

 For teachers who found grammar easy and perhaps studied it from first grade on, I hope that you can contribute to our online colleagues understanding of grammar.
+Teaching grammar can be so much more than what is wrong with language or student writing!

 Ready for the final part of this grammar series?
 The Perfect Grammar Curriculum is next.